 It’s just such a bizarre turn for one of the NFL’s premier players.
 Thomas won a Super Bowl in Seattle, and bird-flipping aside, he was still seen as a leader for a team with title aspirations.
 The Ravens’ communication team even made an entire video about the safety’s leadership skills a month after his signing.
 Check out this quote from it:

-The Texans, 49ers and Cowboys were all teams to watch in the race to sign Thomas upon his release, per NFL Network.
+The Texans, 49ers and Cowboys were all teams to watch in the race to sign Thomas upon his initial release, per NFL Network.
 However, Mike McCarthy and Kyle Shanahan both made it clear their teams would stand pat after Thomas hit the open market.